Phish: Return, Round Room, Undermind, and disbandment: 2002–2004

 In August 2002, Phish's manager John Paluska announced the band planned to end their hiatus that December with a New Year's Eve concert at Madison Square Garden.
-They also recorded Round Room in only four days and released it on December 10.
+They also recorded Round Room over the course of four days in October and released it on December 10.
 The band had initially planned to record the new album live at the Madison Square Garden concert, but instead felt that demos they had recorded of the material were strong enough to merit release as a studio album.
-Four days after the release of Round Room, the band made their only appearance as a musical guest on Saturday Night Live, where they debuted the song "46 Days" and appeared in two comedy sketches.
+Four days after the release of Round Room, the band appeared as a musical guest on the December 14 episode of Saturday Night Live, hosted by former Vice President of the United States Al Gore.
+During the episode, the band debuted the song "46 Days", appeared in a comedy sketch, and their song "You Enjoy Myself" was featured in a TV Funhouse cartoon segment.
 During their return concert on December 31, McConnell's brother was introduced as actor Tom Hanks.
 The impostor sang a line of the song "Wilson", prompting some media outlets to report that the actor had appeared at the concert.

-Phish’s 2003 winter tour commenced in February in Inglewood, California, and included the song The Cover of "Rolling Stone" — foreshadowing their actual appearance on the cover of Rolling Stone’s March 3, 2003 issue.

 At the end of the 2003 summer tour, Phish returned to Limestone, Maine for It, their first festival since Big Cypress.
 The event drew crowds of over 60,000 fans, and was the band's final festival to be held at Loring Air Force Base.
 Highlights from the festival were released on a DVD set, also called It, in October 2004.
 In November and December 2003, the band celebrated its 20th anniversary with a four-show mini-tour of shows in New York, Pennsylvania, and Massachusetts.
 The December 1 show at Pepsi Arena featured a guest appearance by former member Jeff Holdsworth, who sat in with the band on five songs, including his compositions "Possum" and "Camel Walk".